remotelabz/remotelabz-docs/docs/users/Teachers/Teachers_group.md

  - Leave the namespace empty.
 This will clear the namespace.
 Your group will remain as it is.
 If it is in a subgroup, it will became an independant group.

 !!! warning
-    This may delete all user (except the owner) or laboratories from the group.
+    This may delete all users (except the owner) or laboratories from the group.